S. 1441: SAVES Act of 2025

 1

-The bill directs the Department of Veterans Affairs to award grants to nonprofit organizations that provide trained service dogs to eligible veterans.
+The bill directs the Department of Veterans Affairs to run a five-year pilot that awards competitive grants to nonprofits training and placing service dogs with eligible veterans.

 2